-In vitro fertilization (IVF) is a common option for many couples who have not been able to conceive.
+In vitro fertilization (IVF) is a common option for many individuals who have not been able to conceive.
 Our focus is on helping families have healthy pregnancies and healthy babies.
 We follow the most up-to-date recommendations from the American Society of Reproductive Medicine (ASRM) and the Society for Assisted Reproductive Technology (SART).
 IVF can be the solution for a variety of fertility problems:

 A women’s fallopian tubes are absent or blocked (and cannot be repaired), preventing the sperm and eggs from meeting